 To determine whether or not an upcoming night sky will be good for observations, we use a variety of online tools.
 The ones listed below showcase some of the factors mentioned on our Sky Conditions page along with some others.

-These sources can be used to determine how optimal the sky conditions in your area are for observational astronomy with visible light.
+These online resources can be used to determine how optimal the sky conditions in your area are for observational astronomy with visible light.
 In general, they are most accurate up to 48 hours in advance, but in any case, all of them should be checked before making a call.
 Since they all use different data sources and forecasting models, the forecasts can be different.
 You should be wary of drastically different forecasts, particularly if only one hour differs from the remainder of the night.
 Over time, you’ll find the tool that forecasts sky conditions for your area the best.
 At UMBC, we always compare all four of the below — and sometimes others!

 NOAA